fbpx

 Car Accident Damages

-• How serious your injuries are as documented in your medical records
+• How serious your car accident injuries are as documented in your medical records

 • Whether your injuries are temporary or permanent